Get the glow: How to achieve healthy-looking summer skin

 Radiance-Plus Golden Glow Booster for Face by Clarins

-At this time of year it's nice to have a light, healthy tan and this clever product from Clarins is the easiest way to achieve it.
-Simply add three drops of liquid to your moisturizer and you'll soon see a subtle hint of color appear.
-Just don't forget to wash your hands after use!
+At this time of year it’s nice to have a light, healthy tan and this clever product from Clarins is the easiest way to achieve it.
+Simply add three drops of liquid to your moisturiser and you’ll soon see a subtle hint of colour appear.
+Just don’t forget to wash your hands after use!
+(Available at www.clarins.com, US$32)